vasuE4/Touch-based-device-control-system-for-bedridden-patients/README.md

                 BREAK Loop
     RETURN from ISR
 ## How to Use
-1. System Power-Up
+1. System Power-Up:
 Upon connecting the power supply after Loading the code into the hardware, the system will initialize all peripherals.
-2. Authentication (Unlocking)
+2. Authentication (Unlocking):
 The system requires authentication to prevent accidental usage.
 Enter your designated password using the Keypad Matrix.
 If the password is correct, the LCD will display "Unlocked," and you will gain access to the control interface.
-3. Operating Appliances
+3. Operating Appliances:
 Once the system is unlocked, the Resistive Touch Screen becomes active.
   Enable: First, touch the "Enable" region to activate the control interface.
   Control: Select the desired region on the touch screen for the "Fan" or "Light".
 The system will toggle the state of the selected appliance (ON/OFF) and update the hardware.
 The corresponding LED will light up to provide visual confirmation of the device's current status.
-4. Changing Your Password
+4. Changing Your Password:
-If you need to update your security credentials, press the physical button connected to the External Interrupt (EINT1) pin p0.3.
+      *If you need to update your security credentials, press the physical button connected to the External Interrupt (EINT1) pin p0.3.
-The system will prompt you on the LCD to enter your current password for verification.
+      *The system will prompt you on the LCD to enter your current password for verification.
-Once verified, you will be prompted to enter and confirm your new password.
+      *Once verified, you will be prompted to enter and confirm your new password.
-The system will automatically save the new password to the EEPROM and return to the main control loop.
+      *The system will automatically save the new password to the EEPROM and return to the main control loop.
 Note: Always ensure the system is in the "Enabled" state before attempting to toggle appliances via the touch screen.
 If the system is "Disabled," touch inputs for appliances will be ignored for safety.